Skip to main content

 • minimise or eliminate clashes for students

-• ensure that large online exams with live proctoring do not run into the following session on any given day.
+• ensure that large online exams do not run into the following session on any given day.
 (A maximum of 300 students only can commence in any given 2-hour period)

 • ensure no students are required to sit more than two exams in one day and provide appropriate adjustments for students with a disability